hrishioa/lbc/README.md

 ## Dependencies

 Please install [Postgres](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04) and [Python3](https://www.python.org/downloads/).
-Create a new postgres database to store the library, and install python3 to process.
+Create a new postgres database if you would like to enable to library.
+The tool will still work without a database, but you will be unable to save your LBC configuration.

 ## Development setup